-Care should be taken in rejecting EU citizen applicants purely on the grounds associated with their nationality to avoid discrimination claims.
+Care should be taken in rejecting EU citizen applicants purely on the grounds associated with their nationality to avoid discrimination claims as the "high cost of sponsorship only" argument has not been tested at employment tribunal.
 Please speak to your HR contact for advice.